Self-Directed Case Study · Windows Endpoint & Server Administration

 TASK 03 Local Security Policy — Enforce UAC Dialog Box & Secure Desktop Dimming

 I accessed secpol.msc, navigated to Local Policies → Security Options, and located the UAC settings.
-I configured "User Account Control: Behavior of the elevation prompt for administrators in Admin Approval Mode" to prompt for credentials on the secure desktop.
+I configured the elevation prompt for administrators in Admin Approval Mode to require authentication on the secure desktop.
 Screenshots captured the before/after state of each policy setting.

 secpol.msc open — Local Security Policy console